 All non-public information obtained by the expert shall be kept confidential, except that on a quarterly basis the expert shall file a report with the court documenting the progress of compliance.
 Neither party, nor any employee or agent of either party, shall have any supervisory authority over the expert's activities, reports, findings, or recommendations.
 The expert shall file with the Court and provide the parties with reports describing the Defendant's steps to implement this Settlement Agreement and evaluate the extent to which the Defendant has complied with each substantive provision of this agreement.
 Such reports shall be issued quarterly, unless the parties agree otherwise.
 The reports shall be provided to the parties in draft form for comment at least two (2) weeks prior to their submission to the Court.
 These reports shall be written with due regard for the privacy interests of individual youth and staff and the interest of the Defendant in protecting against disclosure of non-public information.
 The expert shall have a budget sufficient to allow him to fulfill the responsibilities described in this Settlement Agreement.
-Mr. Dixon may consult other experts from the other experts to Mr. Dixon prior to the issuance of Mr. Dixon's report, and shall have the option of being present at briefings from such experts to Mr. Dixon and Defendant.
+Mr. Dixon may consult other experts or consultants retained by either party.
+All parties shall receive copies of all draft reports from the other experts to Mr. Dixon prior to the issuance of Mr. Dixon's report, and shall have the option of being present at briefings from such experts to Mr. Dixon and Defendant.
 Mr. Dixon may initiate and receive ex parte communications with the parties and their respective experts and consultants.
+It should be noted that on April 25, 2014 the settlement agreement was extended as set forth by the court.